hi @Andrew Wynd here's the schema for that FAQ page:

 What does a surveyor actually do on a construction site?

-A construction surveyor ensures everything is built in the correct position, level and alignment based on design drawings.
+A construction surveyor ensures everything is built in the correct position, level, and alignment based on design drawings.

-On a typical job, this includes:
+On a typical project, this includes:

-• Setting out gridlines, walls and columns
+• Setting out gridlines, walls, and columns

-• Transferring levels across floors (TBMs)
+• Transferring levels across floors using TBMs

 • Checking slab heights and profiles